 Media literacy also aims to support people to analyse how people, places and ideas are represented.

 What’s most important is taking time to ask and answer these questions with an open mind.
-This will lead to critical inquiry, and this provides the foundations for critical media engagement.
+This will lead to critical thinking, and this is the foundation of critical media engagement.

 Professional fact-checkers use their own set of critical questions to inform the process of determining if claims are factual and trustworthy.
 AAP FactCheck always considers: Who made this claim?
 What is the evidence to support the claim?
 What do trusted sources say about this claim?